-All Verizon employees, as well as any on-site contractors/vendors/third parties/customers, must wear face coverings when:
+All Verizon employees, as well as on-site contractors, vendors, third parties, and customers must wear a face covering when:

-- when outdoors and social distancing cannot be maintained
+- outdoors and social distancing cannot be maintained

 Face coverings may be reused as long as they are in good condition.
 Disposable face coverings can be placed in any lined trash can.
 Cloth face coverings can be laundered in a standard washing machine.

 The use of a face covering is not meant to be a substitute for other protective measures.
-Employees must continue to practice social distancing, handwashing hygiene, and follow other safety requirements provided on this page and elsewhere.
+You must continue to practice social distancing, handwashing hygiene, and other safety requirements provided on this page and elsewhere.

-If there is a reason you cannot wear a face covering in compliance with this policy, contact your HRBP.
+If there is a reason you cannot wear a face covering please contact your supervisor or HR Business Partner.